Skip to Content

 What is Chinese crispy chilli oil?

-It is crispy chilli in oil with some MSG, Szechuan pepper and preservatives and it has a unique smokey spicy flavour to recipes and I love the stuff.
+It is crispy chilli in oil with some MSG, Szechuan pepper and preservatives and it has a unique smoky spicy flavour to recipes, and I love the stuff.

-Lee Kum Ke makes a chiu chow chilli oil, which is different but a worthy substitute and in the UK is much more available as most of the large supermarkets stock it.
+Lee Kum Ke makes a Chiu Chow chilli oil, which is different but a worthy substitute and in the UK it is much more available as most of the large supermarkets stock it.

 Overhead dan dan noodles, a spicy pork mince stir fry with peanuts and chilli with spring onions.